neuvector/docs/user/pages/02.deploying/07.publick8s/docs.md

 ### Deploy NeuVector on a Public Cloud Kubernetes Service

 Deploy NeuVector on any public cloud K8s service such as AWS EKS, Azure AKS, IBM Cloud K8s, Google Cloud, Alibaba Cloud or Oracle Cloud.
+NeuVector has passed the Amazon EKS Anywhere Conformance and Validation Framework and, as such, is a validated solution and is available as an Add-on for EKS-Anywhere on Snowball Edge devices through the AWS Console.

 First, create your K8s cluster and confirm access with ‘kubectl get nodes’.